NoCheatPlus/Docs/Development/Discussion/Design.md

 With high latency, players may have a couple of moves on a block just removed by a piston.
 The duration of allowing ground should not be (much) longer than the time until the block has been removed.

 To keep the map size more confined, one could confine tracking to be near players, e.g. maintain tracked chunks, relate to if/how the player is moving.

+CURRENT DIRECTION:
+* Later there may be more checks necessary concerning latency, e.g. if to decide for calling it ground or not (not only abuse).
+** An easier choice would be, when the player moves to the exact block level, e.g. during falling, without leaving the ordinary envelopes.
+In this case we could decide (only if we always check for pistons, when changes are nearby), based on some (global) latency estimate.
+** A client might attempt to abuse leniency, e.g. trying to always fall through pistons (while that mode is activated client side), in which case we'd need to re-consider latency on after-failure piston checking in passable.

 ### Initial minimum or pistons.